migrau/phylopipe/README.md

 ## Contents

 * _src/snakeorthomcl.py_.
 Run orthomcl using a batch of protein fasta files.
+* _src/groups2fasta.py_.
+Create a fasta file for each ortholog group.
 * _src/snakephylo.py_.
 Obtain raxml tree from a batch of unaligned fasta files, using codon mode.
 * _data_.
 Required fasta files to complete an example run.